radius-project/docs/docs/content/tutorials/tutorial-add-radius/index.md

 rad app connections -a demo
 ```

-You should see now see some output containing information and status of your newly Radified applicaiton, similar to:
+You should see output containing information and status of your newly "radified" application, similar to:

 ```
 Displaying application: demo